SteveWestbrook/is-valid-var-name/README.md

 isValid = isVar('arguments', true);
 ```

-## Special Thanks
+## Special Thanks/Acknowledgements
-This implementation draws heavily on the excellent blogs of Matthias Bynens, who did the legwork in explaining valid variable names for [ES5](https://mathiasbynens.be/notes/javascript-identifiers) and [ES6](https://mathiasbynens.be/notes/javascript-identifiers-es6).
+This implementation draws heavily on the excellent research of Matthias Bynens, who did the legwork in explaining valid variable names for [ES5](https://mathiasbynens.be/notes/javascript-identifiers) and [ES6](https://mathiasbynens.be/notes/javascript-identifiers-es6).

 ## Links
 [Github](https://www.github.com/stevewestbrook/is-valid-var-name)